ginchoco/coviddebunked/README.md

 ### Credit & Attribution

-Robby Leonardi's Interactive Resume for our visual inspiration http://www.rleonardi.com/interactive-resume/ LuminousDragonGames for the lava tiles
+-Robby Leonardi's Interactive Resume for our visual inspiration http://www.rleonardi.com/interactive-resume/- -LuminousDragonGames for the lava tiles